d-s-d/intercourse-rs/README.md

 to the zero-value of the struct and the value propagates happily throughout the code—most of the time, not what we want.

-> Note: Depending on the situation, it is preferrable to use `.expect("some message")` instead of just `.unwrap()`.
+> Note: Depending on the situation, it is preferable to use `.expect("some message")` instead of just `.unwrap()`.
 The given message will be included in the panic message and provides further guidance in case of a panic.
 It also acts as documentation on why a value is expected to be there.

 ### Intermezzo: `Option::<&T>::None == null`

-This is a quick intermezzo regarding the all-farmous «zero-cost abstractions» in Rust.
+This is a quick intermezzo regarding the all-famous «zero-cost abstractions» in Rust.
 In the above example, the call to [`get`](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.get) returns a `Option<&V>`, where `V` is the value type of the hash map.
 In this